Oleksandr-Zhabenko/aftovolio/README.md

 as the element with the maximum value (the "-e" command line argument suppresses output of "={digits}" for better readability).
 The second line is changed because of the last syllable in the first line that is redundant as for the iambic meter.

-You can easily paste the =133 group into the text in many editors or on the command line directly.
+You can easily paste the =133 group into thethe last one groups since the version 0.8.0.0 text in many editors or on the command line directly.

 ## Conclusions